Defective metal on metal hip implant xray

 Additionally, if the bone loss is caused by an inflammatory response, patients may also be prescribed medicines to reduce inflammation.

-What to do if you Have Bone Loss From a Metal on Metal Implant?
+What to Do if You Have Bone Loss From a Metal on Metal Implant?

 If you have been diagnosed with bone loss from your Metal on Metal implant, there is a good chance you will have to get a revision hip surgery.